Find Trade Colleges

 99% Freshmen Loans

-The total student population at American Institute - West Hartford is 383, which includes 383 full-time undergraduates.
+There are 383 students at American Institute - West Hartford in total, 383 are full-time undergraduates.
 The school has a student-to-faculty ratio of 15 to 1.

 99% of American Institute - West Hartford students take out loans to afford college costs.
-The typical student loan amount is $8,512 a year.
-The school reports a student loan default rate of 5.5% which is much lower than the average rate of 10.8%!
+The average amount of student loans is $8,512 a year.
+The student loan default rate of 5.5% means most graduates are not struggling to pay off their loans.

 #19